 Use Registry Editor.
 (For Advanced users only.)

 If you’re not aware, Windows Registry Editor is a graphical tool to make changes in Registry.
 And, Registry is basically a hierarchical database.
 That stores low-level settings of applications and systems.
-In simple terms, the registry contains settings, information, option and other values for installed programs in Windows.
+In simple terms, the registry contains settings, information, option, and other values for installed programs in Windows.
 A Registry contains values and keys.

 Though, the Registry Editor is only for advanced users.
 And, messing up with registry settings can cease your Operating System to function.
 So, before making any changes in registry settings, you should always take backup.

-Make a Backup of Registry.
+Make a Backup of the Registry.